SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 The cooling model is driven by a small number of parameter files in the `EAGLECooling` section of the YAML file.
-These are the re-ionization parameters, the path to the tables and optionally the modified abundances of `Ca` and `S` as well as the flag to attempt using the Newton-Raphson scheme to solve the implicit problem.
+These are the re-ionization parameters, the path to the tables and optionally the modified abundances of `Ca` and `S`.
 A valid section of the YAML file looks like:

 .. code:: YAML